dputhier/pygtftk/docs/source/ologram.rst

 For more information about OLOGRAM and OLOGRAM-MODL, please see the appropriately titled papers in the Citing section.

-More examples can be found in https://github.com/qferre/ologram_supp_mat as a Snakemake workflow, or you can extract commands Also add the github of ologoram modl supp mat, DENIS MUST TRANSFER OWNERSHIP
+More examples can be found in https://github.com/qferre/ologram_supp_mat and https://github.com/qferre/ologram-modl_supp_mat These contain example Snakemake workflows, that can be reused or from which commands can be extracted.

 **Note for contributors** : To contribute to OLOGRAM, begin at *pygtftk/plugins/ologram.py* and unwrap function calls from there, to get a sense of how they interact.
 We have detailed comments to explain the role of every function.